zyalcin/astro_python/README.md

 Cuts made using parallax, proper motion and magnitudes reveal that in an area of 3.5’ there are 70 stars that are definitely a member of the open cluster NGC 6633.

+#### "Open Clusters.pdf" This image is the poster for the findings, presented to Wellesley College ASTR 206.

 #### "galaxy_models.ipynb" This notebook solves for bound, unbound and critical universes using parametric equations and numerical integration and plots the expansion models of the bound, unbound and critical universes.